ANNOUNCING the 2016 Lake County Wine Awards Competition showcasing wines that identify Lake County on the label.

-The esteemed panel of wine experts will include: Carl Brandhorst, John Buechsenstein, Martha Dunne, Mike Dunne, Bob Ecker, Rick Fraga, Ken Landis, Christopher Sawyer, Tom Simoneau, and Sue Straight.
+The esteemed panel of wine experts will include: Carl Brandhorst, John Buechsenstein, Martha Dunne, Mike Dunne, Catherine Fallis, Rick Fraga, Ellen Landis, Ken Landis, Tom Simoneau, and Sue Straight.

 If you have any questions, please call me at (707) 357-5237.

 Thank you for your participation and good luck!

 Lake County is one of the newest destinations for those looking to enjoy fine wines in a relaxed, rural and breathtaking environment.
 This award-winning, unspoiled and undiscovered wine region is located only two hours by car from the San Francisco Bay area and the Sacramento valley.

 Encompassing Clear Lake and Mt.
 Konocti, Lake County holds California's largest natural freshwater lake and a striking and majestic dormant volcano.
 Mt.
 Konocti is responsible for shaping a wide range of elevations suitable for growing a wide selection of varietals.